adplays21/Human-Brain/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Contributors
-- John Doe (@johndoe)
-- Jane Smith (@janesmith)
+- Adan Bari

 ### Contact
-For questions or feedback, please contact us at example@example.com.
+For questions or feedback, please contact me at adanbari444@gmail.com.

 ---

-Feel free to customize this description according to your project details and preferences.